veda-consulting/ncn-civi-zoom/README.md

 * An example has been done below![Screenshot of Scheduled Job](images/generate-zoom-attendance)

 ### Scheduled Job for emailing new Zoom registrants
 * Once you've created a zoom event, you need to create a scheduled job for that event.
 The Api Entity should be **Zoom Event** and the api action should be **Getrecentzoomregistrants**.
-This api has two parameters one is 'mins' i.e registrants registered that many 'minutes'  before will be filtered and will be taken for updation and for sending  email.
-The other parameter is the Email address to which you want the regitrants list to be sent, for multiple email addresses seperate each by a comma symbol.
+This api has two parameters one is ***mins*** i.e registrants registered that many 'minutes'  before will be filtered and will be taken for updation and for sending  email.
+The other parameter is the ***to_emails*** , which is the Email address to which you want the regitrants list to be sent, for multiple email addresses seperate each by a comma(,) symbol.
 * An example has been done below![Screenshot of Scheduled Job](images/email-zoom-registrants.PNG)